Chen-1031/Chen-1031.github.io/_pages/markdown.md

 ## Interests

-* I like almost all [Pokémon](https://www.pokemon.com) games.
+* I like almost all Pokémon games.
 My favorite Pokémon is [Incineroar](https://www.pokemon.com/us/pokedex/incineroar).<br>
   Incineroar is truly one of a kind.
 How can there be such a handsome Pokémon in existence?
-* Top navigation bar config: _data/navigation.yml
+HU MEN.
+* Playing sports: I like to participate in fun activities.
+  Basketball (My favorite NBA team is OKC Thunder), table tennis, swimming, fishing(wish I can learn in the future)
 * Single pages: _pages/
 * Collections of pages are .md or .html files in:
   * _publications/